tnelson2016/art-api-exam-nolist/test-instructions.md

 Your test will be graded using the following grading scale:

-  - Successfully complete the first 4 steps to receive a grade of 'Meets Expectations'.
+  - Successfully complete the first 5 steps to receive a grade of 'Meets Expectations'.
-  - Complete step 5 to receive a grade of 'Exceeds Expectations'.
+  - Complete the first 6 steps to receive a grade of 'Exceeds Expectations'.
-  - Complete step 6 to receive a grade of 'Outstanding'.
+  - Complete all the steps to receive a grade of 'Outstanding'.

 ## Deadline